-After bone broth is full of collagen, healthy fats, and electrolytes, it is the all-purpose weapon for beginners during prolonged and intermittent fasting.
+After the bone broth is full of collagen, healthy fats, and electrolytes, it is an all-purpose weapon for beginners during prolonged and intermittent fasting.

 It can help fight headaches, last longer, or replenish the body with essential nutrients when breaking the fast.

-Bulletproof or keto coffee is that drink that sharpens mental focus when you’re initially struggling to concentrate while fasting.
+Bulletproof or keto coffee is a drink that sharpens mental focus when you initially struggle to concentrate while fasting.

 Since it’s full of healthy fats, it can also replace a meal now and then when you’re short on time.